b1euuuuwu/b1euuuuwu/README.md

 👋 	 	Hi, My name is Almas!

-😎  	I am a second year CS Undergrad, with interests in a variety of fields in IT
+😎  	I am a third year CS Undergrad, with interests in a variety of fields in IT

   - 🖥️    I’m interested in the field of data analytics and software engineering
   - 🤓		Member of OMAHTI Cyber Security